zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 The [Client Side Integration add-on](/docs/desktop/addons/client-side-integration/) helps to integrate with the browser extension.
 The Client add-on is responsible for the following tasks:

 * Responsible for the communication between the browser extension and ZAP.
-* Used by the [Zest add-on](https://www.zaproxy.org/docs/desktop/addons/zest/) to record the user interactions and generate the Zest script.
+* Used by the [Zest add-on](/docs/desktop/addons/zest/) to record the user interactions and generate the Zest script.

 ## Integration with Zest add-on

 The [Zest add-on](/docs/desktop/addons/zest/) is extended to provide a new record type called `Client (browser) side script`.
 This record type is used to record the user interactions and generate the Zest script.
-The Zest add-on leverages the power of the client add-on and the browser extension to record the user interactions and generate the Zest script.
+The Zest add-on leverages the power of the Client add-on and the browser extension to record the user interactions and generate the Zest script.

 ## Features and Benefits